bbsoft0/bbsoft0/README.md

 My name is <a  href="https://bbsoft0.github.io/">Barbu Bujor</a>.
 I'm a AI Engineer from Romania! <img src="https://cdn-icons-png.flaticon.com/128/197/197587.png" width="13"/>

-Im working with many techonologies and tools, focusing on AI and Machine Learning.
+Im working with many technologies and tools, focusing on AI and Machine Learning.

 ## Tools I use in coding :muscle: